decred/dcrdex/docs/wiki/Troubleshooting-Problems.md

 If you wish to force a rescan, you can do so by following these steps:

-1. Delete the wallet.db file in the `assetdb/btc/mainnet/` (for mainnet) folder as described at the end of the previous section.
+1. Move the ``wallet.db``file in the `assetdb/btc/mainnet/` (for mainnet) to a safe backup location.
 Start DEX and log in.
-Follow the instructions in [recovery section](#recovery) to reinitialize the wallet and begin a resync.
+Follow the instructions in
+[recovery section](#recovery) to reinitialize the wallet and begin a resync.
 2. OR (**safest option**) use the `dropwtxmgr` tool on that wallet.db file.
 See the instructions in <https://github.com/btcsuite/btcwallet/blob/master/docs/force_rescans.md>.